The green police are on their way

 BTK stands for Bug, Torture, Kill.

-Not only am I responsible for the demise of cheerful greenery, I have to try to watch television amid the glowing blue reminder that–as I’m trying enjoy Perry Mason reruns–some tiny insect is futilely attempting to extricate itself from the tiny wall of sticky tape behind the blue lure.
+Not only am I responsible for the demise of cheerful greenery, I have to try to watch television amid the glowing blue reminder that–as I’m trying enjoy Perry Mason reruns–some tiny insect is futilely attempting to extricate itself from the wall of sticky tape behind the blue lure.
 I envision the bug conversations…”How long have you been stuck here, Mac?”
 “Not as long as she’s been stuck on that sofa.”
 “You’d think she could offer us some of that pizza.”

 I almost look forward to being buzzed by one of these bitty creatures and clapping it out of the air to offer it a quicker exit.